DataxEnv/prebiotic-molecule-accumulation-model/README.md

 * visualization of results,
 * and basic sensitivity analyses.

-The notebook is meant to be opened *after* reading this README (or the linked Medium article), but it also stands on its own as a technical document.
+To avoid redundancy, technical explanations are intentionally kept within the notebook, while this README serves as a high-level guide

 ## Tools Used